Watermaster Plumbing

 If you notice the next time you fill a glass up with tap water that it has a milky or cloudy look to it, let it sit for a few minutes to see if the water clears.

 If it does, that’s a telltale sign of tiny air bubbles in the water, so it offers no concern.
 The bubbles should rise to the top of the glass and eventually disappear.
-It will taste the same as regular water, and is completely harmless.
+It will taste the same as regular water and is completely harmless.

 Sometimes, work undertaken by your water supplier on your main supply can result in air being caught in the pipes.
 Was there planned maintenance work occurring in your suburb?
-Then that’s the likely cause of air “build-up” in your pipes, and therefore the cause of that cloudy appearance.
+Then that’s the likely cause of air “build-up” in your pipes and, therefore, the cause of that cloudy appearance.

 I have… cloudy tap water – and it’s got a weird taste!